pin3dev/42_Libft/README.md

 git clone https://github.com/pin3dev/42_Libft.git
 cd 42_Libft/libft
 ```
-This will download the project from GitHub into your current directory.
+This will download the project from GitHub into your local machine in current directory.
 Once inside the `libft` directory, you must run make to compile the library.

 ## 🕹️ Compilation and Usage <a id="usage"></a>